Skip to main content

 To do: Use the Reading List tool for your module's reading list

-Why?: It is important that staff use the institutional reading list tool so the Library can ensure that books and journal articles are available, and in appropriate numbers, for use by students, and so that digitised versions of reading list items can be provided by the Online Course Readings Service.
+Why?: It is important that staff use the institutional reading list tool so that the Library can ensure that books and journal articles are available, and in appropriate numbers, for use by students, and so that digitised versions of reading list items can be provided by the Online Course Readings Service.

 How: Click on the link to open the Leeds Reading List tool.
 Read the Library reading list guidance if you need assistance.